Medical Abortion (At-Home Abortion)

 What to Expect

-- At the clinic you will swallow the first pill Mifepristone (also known as ‘RU-486’) or get an injection of Methotrexate if clinically evaluated.
+You will swallow the first pill Mifepristone (also known as ‘RU-486’).
 It is not unusual to have some spotting or even bleeding after the first medication but the procedure is not yet complete.

-- At home you will take the Misoprostol tablets, which are taken orally, causing the uterus to contract and empty.
-You will take these pills 1 to 2 days later at home considering your doctor’s recommendations and your personal schedule.
-After you take the Misoprostol you will have bleeding and strong cramping that will last for a few hours and may be severe, dramatic or simply similar to one of your “bad” periods.
+You will take the Misoprostol tablets, which are taken orally, helping the uterus to contract and empty.
+You will take these pills 12 to 48 hours later, considering your doctor’s recommendations and your personal schedule.
+After you take the Misoprostol you will have bleeding and strong cramping that may be severe, dramatic or simply similar to one of your “bad” periods.
+This may last a few hours.

 - Heating pad can help with the cramps.